Swap Dynamics in Single-Peaked Housing Markets: Experimental study

-We first investigated whether the selection heuristics for the swap-deal procedure $C_2$ influences the efficiency of the outcomes.
-We thus compared the heuristics in terms of efficiency.
+\paragraph{Comparison among swap dynamics.} Figure \ref{fig:expeSW_Swaps} presents the efficiency and fairness ratio for each swap dynamic for preferences generated both under the IC-SP model (left side) and under the UP-SP model (right side).
+Results for $\max mrk$ IR and $\max ark$ IR are also presented for comparison purposes.

-Figure \ref{fig:expeSW_Swaps} presents the efficiency ratio for each selection heuristics for IC-SP preferences (left side) and UP-SP preferences (right side).
-Regarding the average rank of the outcomes (lower part of Figure \ref{fig:expeSW_Swaps}), all the heuristics obtain very good results (above $90\%$ under IC-SP and above $96\%$ under UP-SP).
-It can also be observed that all heuristics give similar values except $C_2$-PW which gives better results.
-Regarding the minimum rank (upper part of Figure \ref{fig:expeSW_Swaps}), $C_2$-PW also allows for reaching significantly better allocations.
-In fact, this heuristic favours deals between low ranked agents and thus tends to improve the rank of the poorest agents.
-On the contrary, Round Robin heuristics tends to always favour the same agents and thus often leads to lower minimum rank.
+\revisedC{Regarding the minimum rank---Figures \ref{fig:expeSW_Swaps}(a) and \ref{fig:expeSW_Swaps}(b)---$M_2$-PW reaches} significantly better allocations than other dynamics.
+This is expected: this heuristic favours deals between agents holding low ranked resources and thus tends to improve the satisfaction of the poorest agents.
+On the contrary, round-robin heuristics with their fixed ordering tend to always favour the same agents and thus often leads to lower minimum rank.
+However, notice that the randomized round-robin version ($M_2$-RRR) slightly corrects this.